Navy Aviation Boatswain Equipment Mate – ABE

 These sailors conduct organizational maintenance on hydraulic and steam catapults, barricades, arresting gear and arresting gear engines.
 They operate equipment such as catapult launch and arresting consoles, firing panels, water brakes, blast deflectors, and cooling panels.

 And like all Aviation Boatswain's Mates in the Navy, ABE's also perform a variety of other duties related to launching and recovery of aircraft.

 Most of the work in this rating is performed outdoors on the deck of aircraft carriers, in all weather conditions, in fast-paced and often potentially hazardous environments.
-ABEs work closely with others in aviation ratings.
+The ABE works closely with others in aviation ratings.

-After basic training (boot camp) at Great Lakes in Illinois, these sailors spend 39 calendar days in A-school (technical training) in Pensacola, Florida.
+After boot camp at the Great Lakes Naval Training Center—outside of Chicago, Illinois—these sailors spend 39 calendar days in A-school (technical training) in Pensacola, Florida.

 To be eligible for this rating, recruits need a combined score of 184 on the verbal (VE), arithmetic (AR), math knowledge (MK) and auto and shop information (AS) segments of the Armed Services Vocational Aptitude Battery (ASVAB) tests.